-Further, in April 2023 we initiated a lawsuit in Los Angeles Superior Court against the landlord of our former principal executive offices in Santa Monica.
+Further, in April 2024 we initiated a lawsuit in Los Angeles Superior Court against the landlord of our former principal executive offices in Santa Monica.
 The lawsuit, which we filed in connection with providing the landlord with a termination notice with respect to the lease agreement pursuant to which we leased such offices, sought declaratory judgment that our termination was justified under applicable California law, along with certain other relief.
+In May 2024, following our initiation of the lawsuit, the landlord of our former executive offices filed a cross-complaint against us alleging breach of contract as a result of our termination of the lease and seeking an unspecified amount of damages.
 If this matter is not ultimately resolved in our favor, losses arising from the results of litigation or settlements, as well as ongoing costs of litigation, could have a material adverse effect on our business, financial condition, results of operations and cash flows.